ALIs

 Timeline View

-This view shows the average severity of each property over time.
-Every measurement is represented by a colored rectangle, ranging from green (severity is 0) to purple (severity is 1).
-The grey box this indicates that either PerSyst Monitoring didn't measure the property, or the measurement for this timestamp is missing completely.
+This view (screenshot) shows the average severity of each property over time.
+Every measurement is represented by a colored rectangle, ranging from green (severity is 0) to purple-red (severity is 1).
+White indicates that either PerSyst Monitoring didn't measure the property, or the measurement for this timestamp is missing completely.

 The list to the left shows all active properties and their hierarchy, even if some of them may have never been measured for the job.
 The color tag left to a property's name represents the average severity while also taking into account how often it appeared.
-The formula is SUM(a1 ... an)/c where a is the average severity at one timestamp, n the number of measurements of the property and c the number of measurements of the reference property (CPU_OP_CYCLES_ALL)
+The formula is SUM(a1 ... an)/c where a is the average severity at one timestamp, n the number of measurements of the property and c the number of measurements of the reference property (property with maximal number of measurements/occurrences over time)

 • Clicking a line or a property name selects the corresponding property.